-Some of our corporate actions require either a simple majority or a 75% shareholder vote, and one of our founding shareholders, Saldivar Investments Limited, alone controls in excess of 25% of the voting power of our company and together with other founding shareholders controls in excess of 50% of the voting power of our company.
+Some of our corporate actions require either a simple majority or a 75% shareholder vote, and following this offering, one of our founding shareholders, Saldivar Investments Limited, will alone control in excess of 25% of the voting power of our company and together with other founding shareholders will control in excess of 50% of the voting power of our company.

 Our articles of association require the approval of no less than 75% of present and voting shareholders for certain matters, including, among other matters, amendments to the constitutional documents of our company, dissolution or liquidation of our company, reducing the share capital, buying back shares and approving the total number of shares and classes of shares to be reserved for issuance under any employee stock option plan or any other equity-based incentive compensation program of our group.
-One of our founding shareholders, Saldivar, which is controlled by Mr. Sergey Solonin, our chief executive officer, controls more than 25% of the voting power of our company and accordingly has the ability to veto any resolution requiring a 75% shareholder vote.
-In addition, our founding shareholders together control in excess of 50% of the voting power of our company, which allows them together to control the outcome of voting on matters requiring a simple majority shareholder vote, including, among other matters, increasing our authorized capital, removing a director, final dividend declaration, approving the annual audited accounts and appointing auditors.
+One of our founding shareholders, Saldivar, which is controlled by Mr. Sergey Solonin, our chief executive officer, will control more than 25% of the voting power of our company following this offering, and accordingly will have the ability to veto any resolution requiring a 75% shareholder vote.
+In addition, our founding shareholders will together control in excess of 50% of the voting power of our company following this offering, a simple majority shareholder vote, including, among other matters, increasing our authorized capital, removing a director, final dividend declaration, approving the annual audited accounts and appointing auditors.